 - Illness and medical/dental appointments (see sections 4.2 and 4.3 for more detail) - Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parents belong.
-If necessary, the academy will seek advice from the parents' religious body to confirm whether the day is set apart - Traveller pupils travelling for occupational purposes this covers Roma, English and Welsh gypsies, Irish and Scottish travellers, showmen (fairground people) and circus people, bargees (occupational boat dwellers) and new travellers.
-Absence may be authorised only when a traveller family is known to be travelling for occupational purposes and has agreed this with the academy, but it is not known whether the pupil is attending educational provision.
+If necessary, the academy will seek advice from the parents' religious body to confirm whether the day is set apart - The pupil is a mobile child and their parent(s) is travelling in the course of their trade or business and the pupil is travelling with them.
+A mobile child is a child of compulsory school age who has no fixed abode and whose parent(s) is engaged in a trade or business of such a nature as to require them to travel from place to place.